OXLUMO (lumasiran)

 • Loading Dose: 6 mg/kg once monthly for 3 doses.

-• Maintenance Dose: 3 mg/kg once monthly.
+• Maintenance Dose (begin 1 month after the last loading dose): 3 mg/kg once monthly.

-• 10kg to less than 20 kg:
+• 10 kg to less than 20 kg:

 • Loading Dose: 6 mg/kg once monthly for 3 doses.